Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Observations and Data Reduction

 The data were retrieved from the Mikulski Archive for Space Telescopes (MAST) .
 Reduction started from the so-called Stage~1 ``uncal'' products, which are the single exposures from the standard JWST data reduction pipeline after Level~1b processing.
-The JWST data reduction pipeline has been quickly evolving, and we used the version 1.6.1dev3+gad99335d in the context of \texttt{jwst\_0944.pmap} \footnote{Explanation of JWST calibration versions is at \url{https://jwst-docs.stsci.edu/jwst-calibration-pipeline-caveats}.}, which takes the latest NIRCam flux calibrations (as of 2022-08-20) into account.
+The JWST data reduction pipeline has been quickly evolving, and we used the version 1.6.1dev3+gad99335d in the context of \texttt{jwst\_0944.pmap},\footnote{Explanation of JWST calibration versions is at \url{https://jwst-docs.stsci.edu/jwst-calibration-pipeline-caveats}.} which takes the latest NIRCam flux calibrations (as of 2022-08-20) into account.
 A few changes and augmentations were made to the pipeline to improve the reduction quality; most importantly, these included enabling the use of an external reference catalog for image alignment and implementing a better background estimate for the final stacking.
 Removal of the so-called ``1/f'' patterns in the SW bands was also integrated in the process.
-The single exposures in each band were stacked and were projected onto the same astrometric grid with a pixel scale of 0\farcs06.
-This choice of scale sacrifices some angular resolution in the SW bands in favor of better detection of faint sources in the LW bands.
+The single exposures in each band were stacked and were projected onto the same astrometric grid with a pixel scale of 0\farcs06 (hereafter the ``60mas'' version).
+This choice of scale sacrifices some angular resolution in the SW bands in favor of better detection of faint sources.
 The mosaics are in surface brightness units of MJy~sr$^{-1}$.
 For the 0\farcs06 pixel scale, this translates to a magnitude zeropoint of 26.581.
+In addition, we also created another version of mosaics at a pixel scale of 0\farcs03 (hereafter the ``30mas'' version), which were used to study the sizes of the selected candidates.

 We carried out source extraction and photometry using SExtractor \citep{Bertin1996} in dual-image mode.
 Following \citet[][]{Yan2022b}, we used the F356W image for detection and adopted \texttt{MAG\_ISO} magnitudes for color measurements.
 The F356W image is the deepest, and its point spread function is comparable to that in F444W but is almost twice as large as those in the two SW bands.
 The sources of interest are small enough that the F356W \texttt{MAG\_ISO} apertures include nearly all the source flux while minimizing the background noise.
 Hereafter we denote the magnitudes in the four bands as $m_{150}$, $m_{200}$, $m_{356}$, and $m_{444}$, respectively.
 To minimize false detections, we kept only the sources that have ${\rm S/N}\geq 5.0$ and \texttt{ISOAREA\_IMAGE} $\geq 10$~pixels in F356W.